--- This article adds onto How does the grocery list work? ---

 The pantry is meant to keep track of what ingredients you own, and help our algorithms optimize on using up everything to reduce food waste.
 So after you go grocery shopping, move the stuff you bought from the grocery list to the pantry.

-Foods will be removed from the pantry the day after you're supposed to have eaten them (either automatically when the weekly generator runs, or if you hit the "update pantry" button on the grocery list page).
-If things don't go according to plan, add or remove foods from the plans and then update the pantry to send back unused foods for use in future meals.
+We remove ingredients from your pantry the day after you're supposed to have eaten them (we do this automatically when the weekly generator runs, or if you hit the "update pantry" button under "Actions" on the grocery list page).
+If you don't eat something in your plan and don't want us to remove those ingredients, remove that item from your meal plan to make it reflect what you actually ate.

-If you want total control of what the planner recommends, there's always the Recurring Foods feature.
-Find the foods + recipes you want in the Food Bank, then add tjem as "recurring foods" that recur "often", and then select the checkbox for those meals that says "Only use recurring foods for this meal".
+Last but not least, if you want total control of what the planner recommends, there's always the Recurring Foods feature.
+Find the foods + recipes you want in the Food Search, then add them as "recurring foods" that recur "often", and then select the checkbox for those meals that says "Only use recurring foods for this meal".
 This will force the generator to use only the small subset of foods you already own.